 Flooding in Live Oak

-Flooding in our city is caused by three sources: the West Salitrillo Creek, East Salitrillo Creek, an unnamed Tributary of Cibolo Creek.
+Flooding in our city is caused by three sources: the West Salitrillo Creek, East Salitrillo Creek, named Tributary of Cibolo Creek.
 Flooding in all three areas can come with little warning.

 Floods are also dangerous.
 Even though they appear to move slowly (three feet per second), flood waters two feet deep can knock a man off his feet and float a car.